EGI-Federation/documentation/content/en/users/security/secrets-store/cli/_index.md

 my_app_secrets
 ```

-Using any of the keys (actually, their vaules) is straighforward too:
+Using any of the keys (actually, their values) is straightforward too:

 {{< tabpanex >}} {{< tabx header="Mac / Linux" >}}